YiyangZhang0201/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MFE & MSc Student in University of Michigan
+role: MFE & MSc Student at University of Michigan

 # Organizations/Affiliations to show in About widget
 organizations: